duju211/tour_de_france_map/README.md

     conflicts_prefer(dplyr::filter)
     conflicts_prefer(dplyr::lag)

-Website (Lustig, Eppinga, and Fox (2018)) where the data is available
+Define the website (Lustig, Eppinga, and Fox (2018)) where the data is available from:
-from:

     base_url <- "https://www.cyclingstage.com/"